 Cultural Rebel: Sybok, who is definitely the most emotional Vulcan we've ever seen.

 Custom Uniform: Each of the Power Trio is given an alternative uniform, which looks not unlike a grey pullover/sweatshirt.
 Captain Kirk is also seen in a "Captain's Jacket" at one point, underneath which he wears a white t-shirt bearing the slogan "Go Climb A Rock".

 Darker and Edgier: Shatner wanted to depict an edgier future, so we got a desolate city named "Paradise", a barely functioning Enterprise, and the Star Trek Universe's first (but not the last, alas) fart joke.
 Wow.

 Shatner was also (reportedly) never thrilled with Roddenberry's idea of a perfect future, so he had those elements to show a more "realistic" future.

 Death from Above: Kirk calls down some Close Air Support from the Enterprise in order to try and cover his escape from "God".
 While a photon torpedo should have been quite a bit more powerful than shown, it was still cool.

-Distracted by the Sexy(?): Uhura does her infamous nude fan dance to distract some mooks so that the Starfleet team can capture them and steal their alien horses; however, see Fan Disservice on the YMMV page.
-(It was in the dark, and they spotted her from a distance, so it might have made sense in context.)
+Distracted by the Sexy: In-universe, anyway; clearly someone failed to point out viewers might not see it the same.
+Uhura does her infamous nude fan dance to distract some mooks so that the Starfleet team can capture them and steal their alien horses.
+(It was in the dark, and they spotted her from a distance, so it could be excusable in that context.)

 Don't Call Me Captain: During the camping trip, Kirk asks Spock to call him Jim, reminding him that they're off duty.